-Karpati says pregnant women may also develop ingrown toenails.
+Pregnant women may also develop ingrown toenails.
 This is usually caused when the swollen feet are stuffed inside shoes that are too tight.
-She says pregnant women are used to getting bigger maternity clothes to match their growing girth.
+Pregnant women are used to getting bigger maternity clothes to match their growing girth.
 However, many patients don't think about changing their shoe size.
 The foot can get flatter and wider, growing in length by an extra half inch.

 Treating and Preventing Pregnancy-related Foot Problems:

 It's important for a pregnant woman to take care of her feet as well as the rest of her body.
 Many foot problems can be relieved or prevented by wearing properly sized shoes.
 Since the feet tend to swell and enlarge, a new pair of comfortable shoes may be needed.
 Make sure to get shoes that have a good arch support.
 Orthotics can also help support the arch.
 If shoes in general are uncomfortable, try wearing slippers around the house.
 Avoid going barefoot, which doesn't give any support to the feet and can increase risk of foot injury.

 To reduce swelling, take frequent breaks from standing.
 Sit down and prop up the feet for at least 30 minutes a day.
 Don't cross the legs (this impedes the ability of blood to flow back up to the heart) and avoid wearing pants with constricting ankle cuffs or tight ankle jewelry.
 It's also important to watch salt intake, which can contribute to fluid retention and swelling, get regular exercise and eat a healthy diet.